If you would like to talk to one of our friendly team, please fill in your details and we'll get back to you.

 For patients with myopia or hypermetropia, 20/20 vision can usually be achieved through laser eye surgery.
 Long-sighted and short-sighted patients can have the shape of the cornea surgically altered with bladeless technology to correct their focus, resulting in normal vision once again.
 Other refractive errors, such as astigmatism, can also be treated in this way.

-Patients with cataracts can undergo cataract surgery to remove the cloudy lens that causes blurred vision.
 Other treatment options, including refractive lens exchange and implantable collamer lenses (ICL) can also result in 20/20 vision for many patients.

 Provided that you don’t have any underlying eye problems, the numbers look good, with 100% of patients with common prescriptions achieving 20/20 vision or better.